In 1907, lumber barons persuaded politicians to pass the Maine peonage law to keep lumberjacks on the job. If they quit work, they went to jail.

 The newspaper quoted them calling the report a ‘false alarm.’
 The lumber barons claimed only a half dozen men had been prosecuted.
 They complained the crews were made up of ‘foreigners and the scum of Boston,’ most of whom were unfit for hard work.
 They complained the men were taken into the woods ‘at much expense and after working two or three weeks have left.’

-But they did actually concede the workers were tricked into taking the jobs.
+But they did actually concede they’d tricked the workers into taking the jobs.

 The Maine peonage law became the object of national criticism.
-Labor unions criticized it.
+Labor unions attacked it.
 The U.S. Immigration Commission called it ‘the most complete system of peonage in the entire country.’